Senior-Pomidor/advent-js-2023/task_1/README.md

 Users should be able to:

 - Start and Stop the Timer
-- Click on the gear icon to change the length (minutes and seconds) for the timer.
+- Edit length (minutes and seconds) for the timer.